Frequently

 minimum age limit for joining the club?

-Yes, from 65 for men and 60 for women.
+Yes, from 65 for both men and women.
 Seniors pay a reduced annual

 membership fee, there is no upper age limit for shooting